dimi2/DyAnnotationExtractor/README.md

 Then use the DyAnnotationExtractor tool to get just the highlighted parts.

 On the command line execute following command.
 For Windows:
 ```
 DyAnnotationExtractor -input "Getting Started with Ubuntu 16.04.pdf"
 ```
 For Linux:
 ```
-./DyAnnotationExtractor.sh -input "Getting Started with Ubuntu 16.04.pdf"
+./DyAnnotationExtractor -input "Getting Started with Ubuntu 16.04.pdf"
 ```

 This will create a file with same name in the same directory, with added '.md' suffix.
+Note that the file name is enclosed with quotas - this is required when the file name contains spaces.

 Now you have extract of the book which is not 100 but 5-6 pages.
 So, you can skim just the exported text instead of re-reading the entire book.